disneystreaming/smithy4s/modules/docs/markdown/01-overview/05-sharing-specs.md

   )
 ```

-and publish this project to an artifact repository, the Jar manifest will contain the following line :
+and publish this project to an artifact repository, the Jar manifest will contain a line with the relevant
+dependencies (comma separated if there are more than one) :

 ```
 smithy4sDependencies: software.amazon.smithy:smithy-aws-iam-traits:1.14.1